 Additionally, since primary sources are produced by the government, many governments post their resources online.
 Google the name of the branch of government and the type of source you're looking for (e.g. Palo Alto municipal code) to see if it's available.

-Link to Source | Notes & Description | Types of Primary Sources Available in Source |
+Source | Description | Types of Primary Sources Available in Source |

 ---|---|---|

-Casetext | Access to cases, statutes, regulations, agency decisions, and briefs; as well as case summaries and legal analysis.
-Also includes a citator to confirm a case is still good law. | Statutes, cases, regulations, agency decisions, court rules.
+Casetext | In addition to primary sources, includes case summaries, legal analysis and a citator to confirm a case is still good law.
+Also includes a generative AI tool. | Statutes, cases, regulations, agency decisions, court rules, briefs.
 Also some secondary sources and a drafting tool |

-DocketBird | A PACER [Public Access to Court Electronic Records] overlay that also includes some state dockets.
+DocketBird | A PACER (see below for details on PACER) overlay that also includes some state dockets.
 It also provides integrations with several other applications. | Federal & state dockets |

 Fastcase |

-Access to statutes, cases, regulations, and constitutions for federal and all 50 states; as well as to state attorney general opinions.
-It has an integration with Docket Alarm and NextChapter (among others), and is available through many state bars.
-Includes a citator service to check whether a case is good law. |
+In addition to primary and some secondary sources (including vLex resources), also has an integration with Docket Alarm and NextChapter (among others), and a citator service to check whether a case is good law. |

-Statutes, cases, regulations, agency decisions, tribal court materials, state attorney general opinions; docket integration.
+Statutes, cases, regulations, constitutions, agency decisions, tribal court materials, state attorney general opinions; docket integration.
 Also some secondary sources and legal news |

-Municode | Provides some free access to municipal codes and ordinances from cities, counties, and tribes throughout the U.S. A paid account provides greater access and better search options. | Municipal codes and ordinances |
+Municode | With a free account, you can search a single jurisdiction's code.
+A paid account provides greater access and better search options. | Municipal (county, city, tribal) codes and ordinances |

 PACER (Public Access to Court Electronic Records) | PACER provides access to federal court dockets and filings, and charges fees based on the number of pages in a docket file. | Federal dockets |

-PacerPro | Provides a more user-friendly overlay to the U.S. federal PACER [Public Access to Court Electronic Records] system for federal dockets. | Federal dockets |
+PacerPro | Provides a more user-friendly overlay to the U.S. federal PACER (see above for details on PACER) system for federal dockets. | Federal dockets |

 Judicial sources of primary law are those produced by the judiciary: case law, dockets, and rules of courts.
 The sources in the below table are some of the better sources for locating these resources.
 Coverage refers to whether the database has full access to all cases issued by a specific court.